 08 of 08

 An aggressive dog goes far beyond dominant.
 All feet are firmly planted on the ground in a territorial manner, and she may lunge forward.
-Her ears are pinned back, head is straight ahead, and eyes are narrowed but piercing.
+Her ears are pinned back, the head is straight ahead, and eyes are narrowed but piercing.
 Her tail is straight, held up high, and may even be wagging.
 She bares her teeth, snaps her jaw and growls or barks threateningly.
-The hairs along her back stand on edge.
-If you are near a dog showing these signs it is very important to get away carefully.
+The hairs on her back stand on edge.
+If you are near a dog showing these signs, it is very important to get away carefully.
 Do not run.
-Do not... make eye contact with the dog.
+Do... not make eye contact with the dog.
 Do not show fear.
 Slowly back away to safety.
 If your own dog becomes aggressive, seek the assistance of a professional dog trainer to learn the proper way to correct the behavior.
 Note: dogs with aggressive behavior should never be used for breeding.